xaverric/mail-sender-cli/readme.md

                                  mandatory.
   -f, --from string              From value to be used as an sender of an
                                  email.
 Field is mandatory.
+  -a, --attachments string[]     File paths to the attachments which should be
+                                 sent via email.
 ```

 ## Configuration